aussig/X-Plane-Backup-Library/README.md

 To see which libraries are included, take a look at [this folder listing](https://github.com/aussig/X-Plane-Backup-Library/blob/master/libraries).

+If you find a library that isn't included, please get in touch - either [create an issue in the GitHub project](https://github.com/aussig/X-Plane-Backup-Library/issues) or [contact me on x-plane.org](https://forums.x-plane.org/index.php?/profile/2431-aussi/).

-## End user Installation
+## For End Users

 As an end-user of X-Plane®, simply unzip the backup library into your `X-Plane/Custom Scenery/` folder.

-## Notes
+**IMPORTANT**

-This package does not include any actual objects.
+**This package does not include any actual objects**.
 It does not replace actually having the true library.
 It will simply insert a blank object or art asset in case you do not have the actual library, and thus allowing scenery to load without error.

 This file also does not interfere if you have the actual library.
 X-Plane® will simply ignore this file if you have the real library installed.